dirtyhenry/tech-articles/_posts/2021-04-16-swift-heroes-digital-2021.md

 ---

-[Swift Heroes][5] went digital because of the Covid pandemic restricting public gathering.
-I am not the best at socializing during conferences so watching online talks from my comfy chair is actually a format that I somewhat shamefully enjoyed.
+[Swift Heroes][5] went digital because of the Covid pandemic restricting public gatherings.
+I am not the best at socializing during conferences and watching online talks from my comfy chair is a format that I somewhat shamefully enjoyed.
 Here are my notes from the talks I have watched.

 Talks with 🌟 are the talks I recommend the most.

 ## Evolving Existing Projects With SwiftUI - [Peter Steinberger][1]

-This felt like a natural follow-up to Peter's talk at [FrenchKit 2019][i1] about [shipping a Catalyst app][2], he offered some feedback on integrating small doses of SwiftUI in a large codebase with quite a history since it started in 2009 I think and is a mix of Objective-C and Swift.
+This felt like a natural follow-up to Peter's talk at [FrenchKit 2019][i1] about [shipping a Catalyst app][2], he offered feedback on integrating small doses of SwiftUI in a large codebase with a long history that is a mix of Objective-C and Swift.

 Here is what I'll take away from the talk:

-- SwiftUI is still unstable and change quite dramatically at each version;
+- SwiftUI is unstable and change dramatically at each version;
-- Previews can time out frequently and can be unreliable;
+- Previews can time out being _de facto_ unreliable;
 - `GeometryReader` should be used as high in the hierarchy as possible;
-- There are straightforward workarounds to SwiftUI limitations — mostly custom view modifiers — but they should be considered as hacks with the risks it implies in terms of maintenance;
+- There are straightforward workarounds to SwiftUI limitations — via custom view modifiers for instance — but they should be considered as hacks with the risks it implies in terms of maintenance;
-- Some useful projects are:
+- Mentioned projects were:
   - [SwiftUI-Introspect][3]: helps to introspect underlying UIKit components from SwiftUI;
   - [SwiftUIX][4]: a project that attempts to fill the gaps that SwiftUI suffers